amnn/3rd-year-report/report.md

-The difficulty in implementing this, is that whilst the strong consistency algorithm could calculate the SCCs of the grammar it is given, we do not have a grammar, and while in certain situations, dependancies of this kind may be part of the specification, for other grammars, we can only guess at what the SCCs could be.
+The difficulty in implementing this, is that whilst the strong consistency algorithm could calculate the SCCs of the grammar it is given, we do not have a grammar, and while in certain situations, dependencies of this kind may be part of the specification, for other grammars, we can only guess at what the SCCs could be.
 In either case, the job of identifying SCCs lies with the user.